DevOps Team: Roles and Responsibilities in 2025

 DevOps Responsibilities: On call (Incident Management)

 On-call Incident management is not very different in DevOps environments.
 The only change is that developers are also involved in this process.
-Teams collaboratively identify vulnerabilities and are prepared to efficiently handle incidents.
-With monitoring tools, continuous feedback, and alerting tools, teams detect and respond and resolve issues along with a post-mortem process.
+Teams collaboratively identify vulnerabilities and are prepared to handle incidents efficiently.
+With monitoring tools, continuous feedback, and alerting tools, teams detect, respond, and resolve issues along with a post-mortem process.

 While one on-call engineer responds to incidents, DevOps teams assign multiple people for escalations so that the on-call engineer can escalate it to the right person or team.
-Once the issue is resolved, teams analyze the system again to get prepared for future incidents.
+Once the issue is resolved, teams analyze the system again to prepare for future incidents.

 improve productivity with nearshore devops